-At DuPont, we follow the latest market trends from our base in South Africa.
+At Nutrition & Biosciences, we follow the latest market trends from our base in South Africa.
 As the burger buns for fast food outlets are locally produced, one of our recent projects has looked into the development of a functional ingredient package that is specially adapted to regional conditions.

 Bakery application specialist Casper Høy Simonsen demonstrates how to make a cake gel and improve your cake gel production – and explains why cake gels are ideal for producing moist, high-volume cakes.